Risk Factors Dashboard

 Failure to successfully implement our growth initiatives, or failure to realize the benefits expected from these initiatives if implemented, may create ongoing operating losses or otherwise adversely affect our business, operating results and financial condition.

-Our growth strategy focuses on expanding our healthcare and our power conversion businesses.
-In 2015, we acquired certain assets, including inventory, receivables, fixed assets and certain other assets, of International Medical Equipment and Services, Inc. (“IMES”) and launched Power and Microwave Technologies Group (“PMT”), which combines our core engineered solutions, power grid and microwave tube business with new RF and power technologies.
-We may be unable to implement our growth initiatives or reach profitability in the near future or at all, due to many factors, including factors outside of our control.
-If our investments in these growth initiatives do not yield anticipated returns for any reason, our business, operating results and financial condition may be adversely affected.
+Our growth strategy focuses on expanding our Green Energy Solutions, our healthcare and our power conversion businesses.
+We may be unable to implement our growth initiatives or strategic priorities or reach profitability in the near future or at all, due to many factors, including factors outside of our control.
+We also cannot be certain that executing on our strategy will generate the benefits we expect.
+If we fail to execute successfully on our strategic priorities, if we pursue strategic priorities that prove to be unsuccessful, or if our investments in these growth initiatives do not yield anticipated returns for any reason, our business, financial position, results of operations and cash flows may be materially and adversely affected.

-We may not be successful in identifying, consummating and integrating future acquisitions.
+We may not be successful in identifying, consummating and integrating future acquisitions, if any.

-Economic weakness and uncertainty could adversely affect our revenues and gross margins.
+Economic weakness and uncertainty and other challenges could adversely affect our revenues and gross margins.

 Our business and results of operations are subject to a broad range of uncertainties arising out of world and domestic events.